suffolklibraries/sljekyll/_events/haverhill-2019-04-09-beach-bonkers.md

 breadcrumb: y
 ---

-Find treasures in Beach Bonkers' mini-beach, handle amazing objects found on the beach, play the giant beachcombing board game, make some crafts and buy an ice cream to enjoy!
+Find treasures in Beach Bonkers' mini-beach, handle amazing objects found on the beach, play the giant beachcombing board game and make some crafts!

-Book in advance by contacting the library.
+Drop in, no need to book.